Highway Tune: Background

-"Highway Tune" was the first song the band Greta Van Fleet had ever written and recorded together.
-The song's initial guitar riff was cited by guitarist Jake Kiszka as being written as early back as 2010—seven years prior to the song's release as a single, and two years prior to the band even being formed.
-The riff was then brought to early writing and recording sessions upon the band forming in 2012, and was later reformatted and demoed twice before being recorded in its final form.
+"Highway Tune" was the first song Greta Van Fleet wrote and recorded together.
+The song's initial guitar riff was cited by guitarist Jake Kiszka as being written as early as 2010—seven years before the song's release as a single, and two years before the band was formed.
+The riff was brought to early writing and recording sessions when the band formed in 2012, and was later reformatted and demoed twice before being recorded in its final form.
 The song was initially used in an episode of the television show Shameless in January 2016.
-The song was officially released as one of four songs for the band's debut EP, Black Smoke Rising.
+It was officially released as one of four songs on the band's debut EP, Black Smoke Rising.
 The song was released on March 31, 2017, as a single, and on the EP on April 21, 2017.
-The song's music video was released 2 days prior to the EP's release, and is mostly a performance-based video, with the band playing in an abandoned warehouse.
+The music video was released two days before the EP's release, and features the band playing in an abandoned warehouse.